A Dallas Cowboys football blog

 Against the Saints, their insistence on establishing the run kept them behind the chains throughout the game and the passing game struggled to get a rhythm going.
 Throwing out of second and third and long situations isn’t an effective way to help your passing game, even if you are trying to establish the run.

-Even without Amari Cooper and their two starting tackles, the Cowboys can get off to a better start if they put the game in Dak's hands early on.
-Forcing your , who is playing the best football of his career, to overcome 2nd and 3rd and 7+ several times a drive is unreasonable and unsustainable, even with the best quarterback.
+Even without Amari Cooper and their two starting tackles, the Cowboys can get off to a better start if they put the game in Dak’s hands early on.
+Forcing your quarterback, who is playing the best football of his career, to overcome 2nd and 3rd and 7+ several times a drive is unreasonable and unsustainable, even with the best quarterback.

 The Dallas Cowboys have the fourth-worst average starting position in the NFL and haven’t started a drive in their opponents’ territory all season.

-If the Dallas Cowboys hope to get off to a better start this week against the , then they'll need to get aggressive through the air from the outset.
-Because they have to play from deep in their own end on every drive, the offensive coaching staff needs to do a better job getting them in a rhythm early because it's really hard to score on 75+ yard drives every time you touch the ball, especially if you're trying to do so three to four yards at a time through the run game.
+If the Dallas Cowboys hope to get off to a better start this week against the Philadelphia Eagles, then they’ll need to get aggressive through the air from the outset.
+Because they have to play from deep in their own end on every drive, the offensive coaching staff needs to do a better job getting them in a rhythm early because it’s really hard to score on 75+ yard drives every time you touch the ball, especially if you’re trying to do so three to four yards at a time through the run game.

 Though the running game can still be an effective tool for the Dallas Cowboys, with this current personnel, it will never have the same level of importance as the passing game.
-The Cowboys need to put the game in Dak Prescott's hands and keep it there from the opening whistle.
-Ezekiel Elliott is a great , but there is far more to be gained by letting your quarterback and the passing game take the lead.
+The Cowboys need to put the game in Dak Prescott’s hands and keep it there from the opening whistle.
+Ezekiel Elliott is a great running back, but there is far more to be gained by letting your quarterback and the passing game take the lead.
 If the Cowboys have any hopes of turning their season around, letting Dak lead has to be the focus from here on out.